pollappp1-rgb/Alif25/README.md

       if (confirm("Are you sure you want to remove the custom logo?")) {
           this.data.logo = null;
           Store.save(this.data);
           alert("Custom logo removed.
-Default 'A' will be used."); // Changed to 'A' this.renderTabContent();
+Default 'A' will be used.");
+          this.renderTabContent();
           this.updateLogo();
       }